man4red/wow_autohotkey/README.md

 2. If key "1" held more than 500ms -> Key "1" will be sent with a small delay until key is released
 3. If key "1" released -> Key "1" with an action "up" will be sent

-It could be useful for the games where you should furiously press a dam buttons ASAP
+It could be useful for the games where you should furiously press those dam buttons ASAP
 Originally written for World Of Warcraft
 Use at your own risk